ttran9/ppmtool-backend/README.md

         - I had another solution which wasn't very viable because I created a Controller to handle incoming requests and to map those requests to the index page because if I had more routes to accept then I would've had to hard-code more routes into the controller and also the SecurityConfig class.
 So the above solution appears to be more flexible
+    3. When attempting to login I noticed that we were throwing a 405 error and more specificially on the back-end we are using spring security's authentication method which throws a BadCredentials exception so this had to be properly handled by our CustomResponseEntityExceptionHandler so that the error message indicating that the user has entered an invalid username and password.
+        - When debugging this I first looked at the console and noticed that when we were submitting we were hitting the /api/login with a POST request and shortly I realized that CustomResponseEntityExceptionHandler did not handle the BadCredentials exception and that is why I added in an extra method with the @ExceptionHandler annotation.